-The μ PAD developed for pesticide determination is based on the inhibition of the AChCl hydrolysis by AChE in the presence of organophosphorus and carbamate pesticides.
+The μPAD developed for pesticide determination is based on the inhibition of the AChCl hydrolysis by AChE in the presence of organophosphorus and carbamate pesticides.
 When AChCl is hydrolysed, producing choline and acetic acid, the extension of the reaction is monitored using a pH indicator.
-If pesticides are present, the reaction will be inhibite, reducing the amount of acetic acid generated[20].
-On the other hand, the use of capillary supports has the advantage of the possibility of including different analytical operations in the device, such as sample buffering, sample filtration, and carrying out different reactions with the device[21].
-The μ PAD developed for pesticide determination is easy to use and only requires the addition of sample, because all the reagents needed to perform the determination are included in the μ PAD.
+If pesticides are present, the reaction will be inhibite, reducing the amount of acetic acid generated [20].
+On the other hand, the use of capillary supports has the advantage of the possibility of including different analytical operations in the device, such as sample buffering, sample filtration, and carrying out different reactions with the device [21].
+The μPAD developed for pesticide determination is easy to use and only requires the addition of sample, because all the reagents needed to perform the determination are included in the μPAD .

-3.1 Design of μPAD and optimization of experimental conditions
+3.1.
+Design of μ PAD and optimization of experimental conditions

 Filter paper was chosen to serve as the support for the enzyme and substrate as well as the pH indicator used for colorimetric transduction because of its low cost and efficient handling of pre-treated reagents.
-The sensitivity of the AChE inhibition assay on paper-based microfluidic devices (μ PAD) is affected by various factors, including enzyme and substrate concentrations, pH indicator, wetness and incubation time.
-Therefore, the optimal conditions for the μ PAD for pesticides were studied.
+The sensitivity of the AChE inhibition assay on paper-based microfluidic devices (μPAD) is affected by various factors, including enzyme and substrate concentrations, pH indicator, wetness and incubation time.
+Therefore, the optimal conditions for the μPAD for pesticides were studied.

-As pH indicator, two dyes were tested, cresol red and bromocresol purple, both immobilized in sol-gel and tested at different pH values from 4.0 to 9.0 (n=3).
-In the case of cresol red, the change of colour in the range considered when it is included in the sol-gel was lower than expected, and it was dismissed.
-In the case of BP, the colour variation in the range from 4.0 to 9.0 was from yellow to violet (Figure 1).
-Different colour coordinates were considerer in order to quantify the colour change (RGB, HSV and grey scale), selecting the third (Figure 2) to calculate the normalized enzyme inhibition parameter I (eq.
-1).
+As pH indicator, two dyes were tested, cresol red (pKa 8.3) and bromocresol purple (pKa 6.3), both immobilized in sol-gel and tested at different pH values from pH 4.0 to 9.0 (n = 3).
+In the case of cresol red, the colour change in the range considered when included in the sol-gel was less than expected and with less sensitivity, so it was dismissed.
+In the case of BP, due to its more suitable pKa value, the colour variation in the range from pH 4.0 to 9.0 was from yellow to violet (Fig. 1).
+Different colour coordinates were considered in order to quantify the colour change (RGB, HSV and grey scale), selecting the third (Fig. 2) to calculate the normalized enzyme inhibition parameter I (eq.
+(1)).

-The BP concentrations tested in the sol-gel were from 0.1 to 0.8 mg·mL-1.
+The BP concentrations tested in the sol-gel were from 0.1 to 0.8 mg mL^{-1} .
 When low concentrations of BP are used, the colour developed is too weak to be used in enzymatic reactions.
 On the other hand, if the amount of the indicator is too high, high colour intensity develops and it is more difficult to observe the variations in colour.
-Therefore, 0.5 mg·mL-1 of the pH indicator was selected as the optimal value for successive experiments, because it provides a colour change that can be quantified for a wider range of pesticide concentrations.
+Therefore, 0.5 mg mL^{-1} of the pH indicator was selected as the optimal value for successive experiments, because it provides a colour change that can be quantified for a wider range of pesticide concentrations.